-- Ensure portfolio managers and analysts have access to relevant ESG information, making it possible to identify sustainability risks within the investable universe.
-The ESG data and information from external providers is supplemented by our internal proprietary ESG tools that we have developed for use throughout our organisation, including in selected investment teams and in our Responsible Investments team.
-These tools, which include our proprietary ESG data engine, are aimed at furthering our portfolio managers' understanding and assessment of sustainability risks. - Include and consider sustainability risks as part of investment evaluation, in line with our belief that integrating such considerations into the investment decision making process can lead to better long-term, riskadjusted returns.
+- Ensure that portfolio managers and analysts have access to relevant ESG information, making it possible to identify sustainability risks within the investable universe.
+The ESG data and information form external providers may complement our internal proprietary ESG tools developed for use throughout our organisation, including in selected investment teams and in our Responsible Investment team.
+These tools are aimed at furthering our portfolio managers' understanding and assessment of sustainability risks. - Include and consider sustainability risks as part of investment evaluation in line with the investment strategy of each product. - Identify, evaluate and take relevant action on issuers exhibiting high exposure to sustainability risk, The identification, evaluation and consideration of sustainability risks in the investment decision-making process is done in accordance with the characteristics of the investment strategy and may result in a range of actions, including but not limited to: not investing, divesting, engaging or excluding.